-This year alone, 17,000+ students created and pitched business plans in NFTE classrooms across the nation.
-Hundreds went on to compete in regional competitions, and the winners from each region will now take the stage at the National Youth Entrepreneurship Challenge in Manhattan.
+Each school year, nearly 20,000 students create and pitch business plans in NFTE classrooms across the nation.
+Hundreds go on to compete in regional competitions, and the winners from each region travel to Manhattan to take the stage at the National Youth Entrepreneurship Challenge.

-37 young entrepreneurs will demonstrate their command of the entrepreneurial mindset as they present and defend their business plans to a distinguished panel of judges.
-Participants share a prize pool of nearly $35,000, with the winner receiving $10,000.
+On October 12, 41 top young entrepreneurs demonstrated their command of the entrepreneurial mindset as they presented and defended their business plans to a distinguished panel of judges.
+Participants shared a prize pool of nearly $35,000.

 Jasmine Adams, Smudgies: Fabric cloths—made from a similar material to that used in swimsuits—that can remove make-up without help.
 Jasmine took the NFTE program through YEScarolina, a NFTE nonprofit partner.